sallamander/forest-fires/README.md

 (http://rmgsc.cr.usgs.gov/outgoing/GeoMAC/historic_fire_data/) as the target variable/ground truth.
 That is, if a detected fire falls within a forest fire perimeter boundary for the given date that it occurs, I will consider it a forest fire and use that as my ground truth.

+### Current Status

+Right now, I am working on finalizing the data set to start training a model.